0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Intro
 Ransomware is one of the most simple - yet significant threats facing organizations today.<br/>
 Unsuprisingly, the rise and continuing development of ransomware led to a plentitude of research aimed at detecting and preventing it -  AV vendors , independent security reseachers and academies all proposing various solutions to mitigate the threat.<br />
-Today's blogpost is going to walkthrough the  design of RansomGuard - a fun open source anti-ransomware filter driver we developed, as well as covering the required internals.<br />
+Today's blogpost is going to walkthrough the design of RansomGuard - an anti-ransomware filter driver we developed , as well as cover some internals related to ransomware file-system operations.<br/>

 ## Entropy
 Entropy is a measure of randomness within a set of data.
 When referenced in the context of information theory and cybersecurity, most people are referring to Shannon Entropy.<br /> This is a specific algorithm that returns a value between 0 and 8 were values near 8 indicate that the data is very random, while values near 0 indicate that the data is very homodulous.<br />
 Shannon entropy can be a good indicator for detecting the use of packing, compression, and encryption of a file.<br />  Each of the previously mentioned techniques tends to increase the overall entropy of a file.
 This makes sense intuitively.
 Let’s take compression for example.<br />  Compression algorithms reduce the size of certain types of data by replacing duplicated parts with references to a single instance of that part.
 The end result is a file with less duplicated contents.
-The less duplication there is in a file, the higher the entropy will be because the data is less predictable than it was before.<br /> we are going to use entropy as a measure to detect encryption of data <br /> the following function gets a pointer to some data and it's size and returns it's shannon entropy value :<br />
+The less duplication there is in a file, the higher the entropy will be because the data is less predictable than it was before. we are going to use entropy as a measure to detect encryption of data.<br/>
+The following function gets a pointer to some data and it's size and returns it's shannon entropy value :<br/>
 ```cpp
 double utils::CalculateEntropy(PVOID Buffer, size_t Size)
 {